What Are Long-Term Goals? Examples and How to Set Them

 How to Achieve Your Long-Term Goals

-That last point gives us a nice launching point for the how.
-How exactly do you achieve your personal and professional goals?
-There’s no single best answer, but you’ll find each of the following items are both common sense and easy enough to start.
+So, how exactly do you achieve your personal and professional goals?
+There is no single best answer, but you will find each of the following is both common sense and easy enough to start.

 1. Prioritize your long-term goals

-Now that you have set long term goals, it is time to work on it.
-You need to prioritize goals so it creates a sense of urgency in you to pursue those goals.
-If you use the SMART goals approach, you have achievable goals within realistic timelines.
-Therefore, you have no excuse not to act on those goals when you can.
+Now that you have set long-term goals, it is time to work on them.
+You need to prioritize goals so it creates a sense of urgency in you to pursue.
+If you use the SMART goals approach, you hopefully have achievable goals within realistic timelines.
+This way, you have no excuse not to act on those goals when you can.

 Action step: To help you prioritize your goals, write them down.
 Put your action plan in writing and have a vision board of your long-term goal in your room or desk.
 Highlight the ones that are extremely important to you, and put a deadline on yourself to achieve those goals.